LeConte's SparrowAmmospiza leconteii

 - Cool Facts

-- The oldest recorded LeConte's Sparrow was at least 4 years, 1 month old when it was recaptured and rereleased during banding operations in 2007 in Michigan, the same state where it had been banded in 2003.
+- The oldest LeConte’s Sparrow on record was just over 4 years old when it was recaptured and rereleased in Michigan in 2007.